tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 both :: Lexer a -> Lexer b -> Lexer (a, b)
 ```

-which expresses the idea a bit more clearly, in my opinion
+which expresses the idea a bit more clearly, in my opinion.
+Here it's clear that we need to run both lexers, ending up
+with the combined outputs from both.
 {{</note>}}

 So, let's implement it: